-Key improvement/review area identified in the 2020/21 AGS Action taken in 2021/22 to address the issue The Business Continuity Plans are to be tested and further work will continue to ensure that these remain robust as the new operating model for the Council is adopted.
-Progress against the audit recommendations will be monitored by
+Key improvement/review area identified in the 2020/21 AGS Action taken in 2021/22 to address the issue Business Continuity Planning The Business Continuity Plans are to be tested and further work will continue to ensure that these remain robust as the new operating model for the Council is adopted.
+This will be progressed now the outcomes of the 2021/22 Internal Audit of business continuity are known.
+Progress against the audit recommendations will be monitored by the Audit Committee and therefore this issue does not need to appear in the action plan for this year (table 2).